 The list shown below represents typical modules/components studied and may change from time to time.
-Read more in our Terms and conditions.
+Read more in our terms and conditions.

 For more information and a full list of typical modules available on this course, please read Infection, Immunity and Human Disease MSc in the course catalogue

 |Infectious & Non-infectious Diseases||10|

 |MSc Bioscience Research Project Proposal||5|

 |Treatment of Infectious Disease and Cancer||10|

 |Research Planning and Scientific Communication||10|

 |Protein Engineering Laboratory Project||15|

 |Bioscience MSc Research Project||80|

 Learning and teaching

 You’ll have access to the very best learning resources and academic support during your studies.
-We’ve been awarded a Gold rating in the Teaching Excellence Framework (TEF, 2017), demonstrating our commitment to delivering consistently outstanding teaching, learning and outcomes for our students.

 Your learning will be heavily influenced by the University’s world-class research as well as our strong links with highly qualified professionals from industry, non-governmental organisations and charities.

-You’ll experience a wide range of teaching methods including formal lectures, interactive workshops, problem-solving, practical classes and demonstrations.
+In addition, you will experience a vast array of teaching methods including formal lectures, interactive workshops, problem-solving, practical classes and demonstrations.

-Through your research project and specialist modules, you’ll receive substantial subject-specific training.
 Our teaching and assessment methods are designed to develop you into a scientist who is able to think independently, solve problems, communicate effectively and demonstrate a high level of practical ability.